-To implement the Committee's recommendations, a number of participants in our region and state will need to step forward to move this agenda.
+To advance the "fair funding" agenda, a number of participants in our region and state will need to step forward to do the work of making sound decisions on local education finance.
 Various key stakeholder groups will be needed to carry out their part in changing the way public education is financed.
+Here are some suggestions: